mistio/mist.client/docs/source/cmd/cmd_key.rst

 mist keys
 *********
-In order to provision multiple machines on different backends mist.io let's you upload your keys to be assigned to your provisioned machines.
-You can also have mist.io service auto-generate new ssh-keys that'll be assigned to your new machines.
+By uploading your SSH keys to mist.io you can access all your machines through mist.io, have a shell prompt from your browser and even let mist.io take care of enabling monitoring to your machines.
+You also can have mist.io run commands to your machines during provisiong or after an alert is triggered.

 Add a new key
 =============